Celtic F.C. in European football: Glory years

 The final saw Celtic play Inter Milan, with the match taking place at the Estádio Nacional on the outskirts of Lisbon on 25 May 1967.
 Celtic fell a goal behind after only seven minutes, Jim Craig adjudged to have fouled Renato Cappellini in the penalty box and Sandro Mazzola converting the resultant penalty.
 Celtic swept into constant attack after that, but found Inter goalkeeper Giuliano Sarti in outstanding form.
-With 63 minutes played, after incessant pressure Celtic finally equalised when Tommy Gemmell scored with a powerful 25-yard shot.
+With 63 minutes played, after incessant pressure Celtic finally equalized when Tommy Gemmell scored with a powerful 25-yard shot.
 The balance of play remained constant, with Inter defending deeply against sustained Celtic attacking.
 With about five minutes remaining, a long-range shot from Bobby Murdoch was diverted by Stevie Chalmers past a wrong-footed Sarti.
 It proved to be the winning goal and thus Celtic became the first British team, and the first from outside Spain, Portugal or Italy, to win the competition.
 The cup-winning side have since become known as the Lisbon Lions.
 Celtic remain the only Scottish club to have reached the final.

 As champions of Europe, Celtic competed in the Intercontinental Cup against South American champions Racing Club of Argentina.
 Both sides won their respective home games and the series went to a deciding game played in Montevideo, Uruguay.
 The first two matches, however, were marred by the Argentinians' incessant foul play and spitting, and Celtic goalkeeper Ronnie Simpson was struck on the head by an object thrown by Racing Club fans in the second match in Buenos Aires.
 The third match degenerated into a shambles as the Celtic players lost their composure and discipline.
 Six players were sent off – four from Celtic and two from Racing Club – with Racing scoring the only goal to win the cup in a match described by Reuters as a "bar room brawl".

 The following two seasons in the European Cup were a disappointment for Celtic; going out to Dynamo Kyiv in the first round in their defence of the trophy in the autumn of 1967, then reaching the quarter-finals the following season only to lose their home leg against AC Milan, having achieved a credible no-scoring draw in the first game in Italy.
 Earlier in the season, Celtic set off a controversy in the wake of the Soviet Union's invasion of Czechoslovakia in August 1968.
 At chairman Robert Kelly's behest, the club sent UEFA a telegram condemning the military action and expressing concern that any team from Western Europe having to play a tie in an Eastern Bloc country.
-Celtic's stance received support from several clubs throughout Western Europe, although others such as Leeds United publicly criticised Celtic's intervention.
+Celtic's stance received support from several clubs throughout Western Europe, although others such as Leeds United publicly criticized Celtic's intervention.
 In response, UEFA redid the draw for the first round of the European Cup and European Cup Winners' Cup to avoid pairing Eastern European sides with clubs from the West.
 This elicited a furious response from clubs and football authorities in the East, the majority of whom withdrew in protest.